jostylr/event-when/eventwhen.md

     * `_queue` consists of events to be fired in this tick.
     * `_waiting` is the queue for events to be fired after next tick.
     * `_actions` has k:v of `action name: handler` The handler can be of type Handler or anything convertible to it.
     * `_scopes` has k:v of `scope name: object` When an event is emitted with the given scope, the object will be passed in and is accessible to any handler reacting to an event along the scope chain.
+    * `_looping` tracks whether we are in the executing loop.

 #### Emit

 This function emits the events.

-First it gets an array of the various scope level events and loads their context objects.
-We create the event object which holds all relevant bits for this event call.
+We will load the event onto the queue or waiting list, depending on the timing provided.
+We create an object, `evObj` that will be passed around as the second argument into handlers.
+It wil contain the deconstruction of the scopes along with their scope objects.
+It also creates a copy of the handlers array for each of the scope levels.

+When ready, we load the events and call the loop (which exits immediately if we are already in the loop).

     function (ev, data, timing) {
         var emitter = this,